-How Much Money Do Binghamton University Graduates Make?students who graduate from Binghamton University with a bachelor's degree go on to jobs where they make an average salary of $61,600 in their early years.
-That's great news for Binghamton University students since it is 55% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Binghamton University Graduates Make?students who graduate with a bachelor's degree from Binghamton University make about $72,980 a year during their first few years of employment after graduation.
+This is good news for future Binghamton University graduates since it is 72% more than the average college graduate's salary of $42,485 per year.

 Location of Binghamton University

 Contact details for Binghamton University are given below.

 |Address:||4400 Vestal Parkway East, Vestal, NY 13850-6000|

 Binghamton University Majorsstudents from 70 majors graduated from Binghamton University.
 Of these students, 4,004 received undergraduate degrees and 1,501 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Other Multi/Interdisciplinary Studies||154||$31,885|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.